Twibel - Libel on Twitter

 The normal laws of libel apply to publications on Twitter, including the ability of the defendant to raise various defences.
 For example, the defence of truth or honest opinion (sections 2 and 3 of the Defamation Act 2013).
 Conversely if the level of readership is low then a claim for libel may fail unless it can be established on evidence that the posting has caused or is likely to cause serious reputational harm (this is a requirement of any defamation claim under sections 1(1) of the Defamation Act 2013).

-The remedies we can seek on your behalf include: removal, an apology/clarification, damages/ compensation, and an undertaking (promise) not to repeat.
+The remedies we can seek on your behalf include: removal, an apology/clarification (for example, pinned to the defendant's twitter feed for 14 or 28 days), damages/ compensation, and an undertaking (promise) not to repeat.
 In matters that go to court we can seek damages and an injunction.
 On occasions, a statement can be made in open court putting the record straight.

-We will also consider other potential causes of action.
-These include:
+We will also consider other potential 'causes of action' (legal claims).
+These include:-

 - The misuse of private information and/or breach of confidence, where there has been a breach of your privacy or confidence.